The Fighting Keisers – Father and Son, Uriah and Emanuel

 Inflicting heavy casualties during the Battle of Opequan (also known as “Third Winchester”) on 19 September 1864, Sheridan’s gallant blue jackets forced a stunning retreat of Jubal Early’s grays — first to Fisher’s Hill (21-22 September) and then, following a successful early morning flanking attack, to Waynesboro.

 Sent out on skirmishing parties afterward, the men of the 47th Pennsylvania finally made camp at Cedar Creek.
-Moving forward, they would continue to distinguish themselves in battle, but they would do so without two respected commanders: Colonel Tilghman Good and his second in command, Lieutenant Colonel George W. Alexander, who mustered out on 23-24 September upon expiration of their respective terms of service.
-Fortunately, Good and Alexander were replaced by others equally admired both for their temperament and the front line experience: John Peter Shindel Gobin, Charles W. Abbott and Levi Stuber.
+Moving forward, they would continue to distinguish themselves in battle, but they would do so without two respected commanders: Colonel Tilghman Good and his second-in-command, Lieutenant-Colonel George W. Alexander, who mustered out on 23-24 September upon expiration of their respective terms of service.
+Fortunately, Good and Alexander were replaced by others equally admired both for their temperament and the front-line experience: John Peter Shindel Gobin, Charles W. Abbott and Levi Stuber.

-Cedar Creek – 19 October 1864
+Battle of Cedar Creek –19 October 1864

 On 19 October 1864, Early’s Confederate forces briefly stunned the Union Army, launching a surprise attack at Cedar Creek, but Sheridan was able to rally his troops.
 Intense fighting raged for hours and ranged over a broad swath of Virginia farmland.
 Weakened by hunger wrought by the Union’s earlier destruction of crops, Early’s army gradually peeled off, one by one, to forage for food while Sheridan’s forces fought on, and won the day.

 It was, however, yet another costly engagement for Pennsylvania’s native sons.
-The 47th experienced a total of 176 casualties during the Cedar Creek encounter alone, including: Sunbury Guards’ Sergeant John Bartlow and Privates James Brown (a carpenter), Jasper B. Gardner (a conductor), George W. Keiser (an 18-year-old farmer), Theodore Kiehl, Joseph Smith, and John E. Will – all killed in action on 19 October.
-Sergeant William Pyers, father of Company C Field Musician Samuel H. Pyers and the very same gallant Sunbury Guarsdsman wounded while protecting the colors at Pleasant Hill, also departed from the field of battle forever at Cedar Creek, Captain Daniel Oyster, shot in one shoulder just weeks earlier, sustained a gunshot wound to his other shoulder.
+The 47th experienced a total of one hundred and seventy-six casualties during the Cedar Creek encounter alone, including: Sunbury Guards’ Sergeant John Bartlow and Privates James Brown (a carpenter), Jasper B. Gardner (a conductor), George W. Keiser (an eighteen-year-old farmer), Theodore Kiehl, Joseph Smith, and John E. Will — all killed in action on 19 October.
+Sergeant William Pyers, father of Company C Field Musician Samuel H. Pyers and the very same gallant Sunbury Guarsdsman wounded while protecting the colors at Pleasant Hill, also departed from the field of battle forever at Cedar Creek.

 Stationed at Camp Russell near Winchester from November through most of December, the 47th Pennsylvania Volunteers mourned their dead while the wounded recuperated.
 Five days before Christmas, the 47th Pennsylvania Volunteers were ordered to march again — this time through a snowstorm for outpost duty at Camp Fairview in Charlestown, West Virginia.